3 school bus drivers quit after 'verbal abuse' from parents | CBC News

 Kyriaco said while she sympathizes with parents frustrated by delays and interruptions to their routines, she wants parents to leave drivers alone.

-Weisflock said she feels lucky that she and her husband have some flexibility when it comes to their work schedules, since they need to be getting their daughter to and from junior kindergarten every day.
+Weisflock said she feels lucky that she and her husband have some flexibility when it comes to their work schedules, since they need to get their daughter to and from junior kindergarten every day.

-"It doesn't really affect us as much as that would affect someone who like works out of the home," she said.
-"I can see that being really hard for parents who don't have school bus route."

 She said she doesn't understand why parents would direct their frustration at school bus drivers to begin with.